2xic/optimization-playground/notes/gan_and_diffusion.md

 ### [Video Editing via Factorized Diffusion Distillation](https://arxiv.org/pdf/2403.09334.pdf)
-[Website](https://fdd-video-edit.github.io/) with soem cool examples.
+[Website](https://fdd-video-edit.github.io/) with some cool examples.

 - **The model does not rely on any supervised video editing data.**
 - They separately trained the model with an image editing adapter and a video generation adapter.
 They are both attached to the same text to image model.
 See Figure 2 of the paper.